torvalds/linux/Documentation/pcmcia/driver-changes.rst

    By calling pcmcia_loop_config(), a driver can iterate over all available configuration options.
-During a driver's probe() phase, one doesn't need to use pcmcia_get_{first,next}_tuple, pcmcia_get_tuple_data and pcmcia_parse_tuple directly in most if not all cases.
+During a driver's probe() phase, one doesn't need to use pcmcia_get_{first,next}_tuple, pcmcia_get_tuple_data and pcmcia_parse_tuple directly in most if analt all cases.

 * New release helper (as of 2.6.17)
-   Instead of calling pcmcia_release_{configuration,io,irq,win}, all that's necessary now is calling pcmcia_disable_device.
-As there is no valid reason left to call pcmcia_release_io and pcmcia_release_irq, the exports for them were removed.
+   Instead of calling pcmcia_release_{configuration,io,irq,win}, all that's necessary analw is calling pcmcia_disable_device.
+As there is anal valid reason left to call pcmcia_release_io and pcmcia_release_irq, the exports for them were removed.